HansUXdev/JS-1st-Snippets/README.md

 # JS-1st README

+This extension aims to be the most **comprehensive code snippet extension for JavaScript**.
+It adds the latest ES standards syntax, promotes vanilia JS while providing 1st rate features to popular frameworks such as react, react-native, ect.

-This extension contains code snippets for JavaScript in the latest ES standards syntax for Vs Code and [vscodium](https://vscodium.com/), the open source alternitive  (supports both JavaScript and TypeScript).
+It's published on both VS Code and [vscodium](https://vscodium.com/), the open source alternitive.

+NOTES:
-Although this extension supports various frameworks, it aims to eventually replace some of them in favor of better vanillia code standards based on community feed back.
+- Although this extension supports various frameworks, it aims to eventually replace some of them in favor of better code standards based on community feedback.

-This extension will be primarily published and maintained on [open-vsx](https://open-vsx.org/) and all updates will be intentionally delayed on vs marketplace.
+- This extension will be primarily published and maintained on [open-vsx](https://open-vsx.org/) and all updates will be intentionally delayed on the vs-marketplace by 24 hours in order to promote the [open source marketplace](https://open-vsx.org/).

 <!-- Eventually it may be removed from the microsoft's pseudo-open source marketplace so download it while you can. -->

 ## Features